ybbhwxfj/tdbb/README.md

 # block-db

-This repo is the source code of our research paper, *Highly Available Transactional System Building Blocks*(To appear)
+This repo is the source code of our research paper *Building Blocks for Cloud Transactional DBMS*(To appear).
+This paper aims to simplify cloud transactional DBMS development.

 # dependency

 ## on ubuntu 20.04